 Asylum seekers also have a number of obligations:

-- To coperate with the authorities with a view to establishing their identity;
+- To cooperate with the authorities with a view to establishing their identity;

-- To coperate with the authorities in the context of the asylum procedure;
+- To cooperate with the authorities in the context of the asylum procedure;

 - To adhere to and follow the laws of Malta